 “My advice to small businesses is simple and straight forward.
 You need to create a security plan and be proactive in securing your website.
 Don’t think it won’t happen to you.”

 We offer a suite of comprehensive and affordable website security solutions to ensure that your website stays free of malware.
-Check out The District or more SiteLock reviews to see how we have helped other businesses like yours.
+For more SiteLock case studies, visit www.sitelock.com/reviews.
+You can also read a brutally honest review of SiteLock on WPBuffs.com.

 Patchman, best known for patching application vulnerabilities and helping hosts stop abuse before it begins, is expanding its product offering for the first time since being acquired by SiteLock in July 2017.
 Patchman, which is based in the Netherlands, was founded in 2015 with the goal of securing CMS applications from the hosting provider level to protect customers who did not update their applications in a timely manner.
 Up until now, Patchman has focused on the “Big Three” of open source content management systems – WordPress, Joomla!, and Drupal – covering core application vulnerability patches.
 Now, for the first time, Patchman is expanding their offerings into both ecommerce and plugins – offering patches for Magento core vulnerabilities and WooCommerce vulnerabilities.